Amazing Wonder Stories

-Without taking her eyes off the gun, the girl impetuously grabbed the handle of the suite case, jerked it off the ground, and walked it over to Gerald.
+Without taking her eyes off the gun, the girl impetuously grabbed the handle of the suitcase, jerked it off the ground, and walked it over to Gerald.
 He took it from her and popped the latch.

-Fritz approached Grinder and with one sweeping blow to the head he knocked Grinder to the ground.
-His hand formed a huge lump that quickly became a squirming mass of blue jeaned cloaked fingers as he searched the pocket.
-A moment later the giant came up holding the prize in his hand.
+Gerald swiftly approached Grinder and with one sweeping blow to the head with the butt if the gun, knocked Grinder to the ground.
+His hand formed a huge lump that quickly became a squirming mass of blue jean cloaked fingers as he searched the pocket.
+A moment later he held the prize in his hand.

 "I told you where it was.
 You're going to let me go, right?"
 She emphasized her plea with a snaggletooth grin.

 She let out a loud, "Harrumph," and stomped away muttering something about crazies taking over the world.